Fly Away from Here

 "Fly Away from Here" is a 2001 power ballad by Aerosmith.
 It was the second single on their album, Just Push Play.
-It was written by Aerosmith songwriters Marti Frederiksen and Todd Chapman.
-The song is a ballad about wanting to get away or escape with a loved one.
+It was written by songwriters Marti Frederiksen and Todd Chapman.
 It failed to make a significant impact on the charts, but did receive some airplay on adult contemporary varieties.

 Music video

-The video for the song, directed by Joseph Kahn, was very futuristic and high-tech.
-The video also stars the actress Jessica Biel, and Steven Tyler's youngest daughter Chelsea portraying Steven as a child in this video.
+The video for the song, directed by Joseph Kahn, features the band performing on a rooftop in a futuristic cityscape.
+The video also stars the actress Jessica Biel, and Steven Tyler's youngest daughter, Chelsea, portraying Steven as a child in this video.